crossian123/gccb/README.md

 d1#12234sxa26 xb
 This is a DRAFT3 and but gives you the overview of how to do it.
 Future updates will go into more details.
 I also do not cover how to deploy your release after it's created and copied to a bucket.

 This example uses [Google Cloud Container Builder](https://cloud.google.com/container-builder/docs/) to build an Elixir Phoenix app.
-We are going to create a container with elixir and mix that gets our dependencies, compiles our app and creates the release using distillery.
+We are going to create a container with elixir and mix that gets our dependencies, compiles our app and creates the releafse using distillery.
 The resulting tar.gz files then going to get copied to a release bucket and named with :appname-version-git_hash.tar.gz.

 The domain globaldomination.co is used here as an example, when you see it, you'll know you need to change something.
 \\\\